-When a state is suspended its equations should not be executed, and its variables keep their values - including state-variables in discretized equations.
+When a state is suspended its equations should not be executed, and its variables keep their values - including state-variables in clocked discretized continuous-time equations.

 The execution of a sub-state machine has to be suspended when its enclosing state is not active.
 This activation flag is given as a Boolean input active.
 When this flag is true, the sub-state machine maintains its previous state, by guarding the equations of the state variables nextState, nextReset and nextResetStates.